-Large organizations are increasingly faced with the need of systems integration, using a variety of mechanisms.
+Large organizations are increasingly faced with the need for systems integration, using a variety of mechanisms.
 Some of the more common ones include:

 - Database integration – one system writes values to a database, the second system reads them.
 The databases may be transactional, or they may be data warehouses;